jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/Monster Codex/Lizard Scion.md

 RacialMods:
 Languages: Draconic
 SQ: hold breath, lizardfolk blood
+SpecialAbilities:
+  Lizardfolk Blood (Ex): >
-SpecialAbilities: Lizardfolk Blood (Ex) A lizard scion counts as a lizardfolk for all effects related to race.
+    A lizard scion counts as a lizardfolk for all effects related to race.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: